PiggyAwesome/useless/README.md

-Yo mamma is so fat were in her right now
+Yo mamma so fat she sat on the beach and Greenpeace threw her in.